Corporate governance

 Name Full-Time / Outside Attendance Status

-(16 meetings in total)
+(12 meetings in total)

 Specific details of discussion

-Michiyo Hamada Outside 16
+Michiyo Hamada Outside 12

-• Review of the remuneration plan for officers
+• Review of candidates for Directors

-Kenichi Udagawa Outside 16
+Kenichi Udagawa Outside 12

-Osamu Terada Outside 16
+Osamu Terada Outside 11

-Notes: Masatoshi Hatori resigned as of the 72nd Ordinary General Meeting of Shareholders held on June 19, 2024.
+Masatoshi Hatori resigned as of the 72nd Ordinary General Meeting of Shareholders held on June 19, 2024.

 Succession Plan

-At the Sangetsu, the Nomination and Remuneration Committee monitors the status of development of successors for the CEO and others based on our corporate philosophy and specific management strategies, and discusses candidates in light of criteria such as personality, reputation, insight, ability to conduct business, management perspective, and awareness of participation in management.
-The Nomination and Remuneration Committee carries out deliberations concerning the appointment of executive officers and core management members, as well as succession plans for the CEO and other personnel (succession plan, required qualities, steps for selecting candidates, etc.).
+The Nomination and Remuneration Committee carries out deliberations concerning the appointment of directors and core management members, as well as succession plans for the CEO and other personnel (succession plan, required qualities, steps for selecting candidates, etc.).
 It also discusses the background for selection of CEO candidates, and provides explanations and proposals to the Board of Directors as necessary.

 Development of Successors